Macrosociology is a sub-field of sociology. “Macro” means “large”; thus, the term describes the analysis of large-scale social phenomena.

 Criticisms of Macrosociology

-We saw that macrosociological analysis can be beneficial.
+We saw that macrosociological analysis could be beneficial.
 It can explain how large social institutions affect people on a personal level.

 But macrosociology has its critics (e.g., Fuchs 1989).
 They argue that its focus on large structure runs the risk of